muqadask777-hub/ai-prompts/README.md

+# AI Prompts Collection

 This repository contains 5 custom AI prompts structured using the What / How / Why framework.

+---

-Prompt 1: Fitness Plan for Beginners
+## 🏋️‍♂️ Prompt 1: Fitness Plan for Beginners
-WHAT: Create a 4-week home workout routine for beginners.
+* **WHAT:** Give me a simple 4-week home workout routine that doesn't require any gym equipment.
-HOW: Format it as a weekly table, use a motivational tone, and keep exercises under 30 minutes.
+* **HOW:** Put it in an easy weekly table.
+Keep the tone encouraging, and make sure no workout takes longer than 30 minutes.
-WHY: I am a busy university student who wants to stay active but doesn't have time or money for a gym.
+* **WHY:** I am a computer science student with a really tight schedule, and I just want to stay active from home because I can't afford a gym membership right now.

+---

-Prompt 2: Recipe Generator
+## 🍳 Prompt 2: Recipe Generator
-WHAT: Suggest 3 healthy dinner recipes using chicken breast, broccoli, and rice.
+* **WHAT:** I have some chicken breast, broccoli, and rice in my fridge.
+Suggest 3 healthy dinner ideas I can make with these.
-HOW: Give step-by-step bullet points, mention cooking time, and keep the language simple.
+* **HOW:** Write it out in simple step-by-step bullet points, include the cooking time, and keep the language super straightforward.
-WHY: I am trying to eat cleaner to lose weight and want quick, no-fuss meals after work.
+* **WHY:** I am trying to eat cleaner to lose some weight, and I need quick, no-fuss meals that I can throw together easily after a long day at university.

+---

-Prompt 3: Code Debugging Assistant
+## 💻 Prompt 3: Code Debugging Assistant
-WHAT: Explain why this specific JavaScript loop is causing an infinite memory leak and fix it.
+* **WHAT:** My JavaScript loop keeps crashing and causing a memory leak.
+Can you look at it and fix it for me?
-HOW: Use clear code blocks showing the "Before" and "After", and explain the logic like I am 5.
+* **HOW:** Show me clean code blocks with a clear "Before" and "After" comparison, and explain where I went wrong like I am five.
-WHY: I am learning JavaScript and got stuck on a bug in my first project.
+* **WHY:** I am pretty new to JavaScript and I got completely stuck on this bug while working on my very first project.

+---

-Prompt 4: Travel Itinerary
+## ✈️ Prompt 4: Travel Itinerary
-WHAT: Create a 3-day travel itinerary for a budget trip to Dubai.
+* **WHAT:** Plan a budget-friendly 3-day trip to Dubai for me.
-HOW: Group activities by morning, afternoon, and evening.
-Keep the style casual and practical.
+* **HOW:** Divide the activities by morning, afternoon, and evening for each day.
+Keep the style casual and highly practical to follow.
-WHY: My friends and I are planning a short vacation and want to see the best spots without spending too much.
+* **WHY:** My friends and I are planning a quick getaway, and we want to see the coolest spots without burning a hole in our pockets.

+---

-Prompt 5: Email Draft for Job Application
+## ✉️ Prompt 5: Email Draft for Job Application
-WHAT: Write a cold email to a hiring manager asking for an internship opportunity in UI/UX design.
+* **WHAT:** Draft a nice email to a hiring manager asking for a UI/UX design internship.
-HOW: Professional yet enthusiastic tone, length under 150 words, with placeholders like [Manager Name] and [My Portfolio Link].
+* **HOW:** Make it sound professional yet enthusiastic.
+Keep it under 150 words and use clear brackets like [Manager's Name] and [Portfolio Link] for placeholders.
-WHY: I am a self-taught designer ready for my first real-world experience and want to make a great first impression.
+* **WHY:** I feel ready to take on my first real-world design experience, and I really want to make a great first impression on the team.
+*